In order to practice speaking even without a teacher or a conversation partner, turn virtually any study time into speaking practice.

 In order to practice speaking even without a teacher or a conversation partner, I suggest that you turn virtually any study time into speaking practice.
 For example, by reading aloud everything you read, write, or hear.

-Writing: making sentences and short essays in your target language is very useful to elaborate the words and grammar patterns you studied and reflect about the language in general.
-However, to get the most out of it, never fail to read aloud while you’re writing, and read everything after you’re done writing.
+Writing.
+Making sentences and short essays in your target language is very useful to elaborate on the words and grammar patterns you studied and reflect on the language in general.
+However, to get the most out of it, never fail to read aloud while you’re writing, and read everything after you’re done the writing.
 If you have a chance to have your homework corrected, also read aloud the correct version.

 “Turn all your study time into speaking practice”